Here we provide helpful answers to some questions about discernment and about the Anglican Order of Cistercian’s life

 The first step is inquiring, thus, the candidate is known as an Inquirer.
 At this stage he makes initial contact with the Order and begins a dialogue with our Prior about himself and what he perceives might be a call to the religious life.
-Because we are a dispersed Community, it is challenging to get to know people, we therefore expect an Inquirer to spent at least three Chapters with us so that he can get to know the Community, and we can get to know the Inquirer.
+Because we are a dispersed Community, it is challenging to get to know people, we therefore expect an Inquirer to spent at least three to four Chapters with us so that he can get to know the Community, and we can get to know the Inquirer.

 If the Inquirer's interest in the Order continues and deepens to the point of serious consideration toward application, he will approach the Prior with the request to be considered for postulancy.

 We always welcome men who want to test their vocation.
 We will never put any pressure on those who are seeking guidance, but are always available to talk and to answer any questions you may have, so please do not hesitate to get in touch with us.
 We would love to hear from you!

 For further and more detailed information, have a word with our Prior, the Reverend Br Bernard van der Weegen, OCist (details on our Home Page)

 Last Revision: GW/21-01-2018